chipironcin/DetectMiner/README.md

   - Load unpacked extension...

 ### Check if it works
 Just enter [CoinHive website](https://coinhive.com) and you will see the extension reacting.
-Start mining to see how the extension detects it.
+Start mining to see how the extension detects it and changes its state.

+> NOTE: If you have an ad blocker installed, there are high chances of it already blocking mining scripts.
+Hence DetectMiner won't detect any mining connection because nobody will be able to mine from your browser.
+Nevertheless it will detect loaded suspicious mining scripts :smile:.

 ## How is it different from others?
   * It does not get in between your requests and the server (does not block **any** outgoing request)